ExampleTeam2/lost-and-found/README.md

 To see available commands, check out the `scripts` section of the `package.json` and run them using `yarn <command>`.

+All project relevant commands are handled via yarn, including formatting our python code and generating our report from our Markdown source.

 ## Course Coaches

 Within this module we are supervised by the following course coaches: